All Programs are In Person, via Zoom, or Both, as noted

 World Affairs Discussion Group

 with Bob and Sue Bond, Local Historians Led by local Historians Bob and Sue Bond, this lively group of Seniors discusses events around the world, both globally and closer to home.
 All political orientations and views are invited to participate in this engaging conversation.
+Stay after and enjoy a tasty lunch at Noon.
+(Please register for the meal at least 1 week in advance.)
 In Person ONLY at Narberth Borough Hall

 Special Speakers and Presenters